 I am accredited with the British Association for Counselling and Psychotherapy (BACP) and adhere to their ethical codes of practice.

-Please note my practice is currently full and I will not be available to new enquiries until September 2022.
+Please note my practice is currently full and I will not be available to new enquiries until autumn 2023.